 The Latin American region includes Mexico, Central America, the non-U.S. Caribbean and South America.
 Puerto Rico and the U.S. Virgin Islands are included in the North American section.

-Latin American crude oil and natural gas liquids (NGL) production will increase by 2.9 million barrels per day (b/d) between 2011 and 2035.
-Crude oil exports are projected to increase to 4.19 million b/d by 2020 and then gradually decline to 2.25 million b/d in 2035 as Latin American domestic consumption increases.
+Latin American crude oil and natural gas liquids (NGL) production will increase by 4.67 million barrels per day (b/d), from 10.09 million b/d to 14.76 million b/d, between 2012 and 2030.
+Crude oil exports are projected to increase to 4.36 million b/d by 2025 and then gradually decline to 3.17 million b/d in 2035 as Latin American domestic consumption increases.

-GDP in Latin America rebounded from a 1.7% decrement in 2009 to 4.0% growth in 2011.
-The growth has continued in 2012 and it is expected that the growth rate for the year will be 4.2%.
-Gasoline demand including ethanol has grown at an average annual rate of 4.0% and distillate demand has grown at an average of 2.0% in the last five years (2007-2012).
+Gross domestic product (GDP) in Latin America rebounded from a 1.7% decline in 2009 to 4.0% growth in 2011.
+The growth continued in 2012, and it is expected that the growth rate for the year will be 2.82%.
+Gasoline demand including ethanol has grown at an average annual rate of 4.0%, and middle distillate demand has grown at an average of 2.0% in the last five years (2007-2012).
 Fuel growth rates are expected to continue to be strong, driven by energy-intensity requirements as the region develops.
-Latin America is projected to be the third-fastest growing region in the world behind the Middle East and Asia-Pacific.
+Latin America is projected to be the fourth-fastest-growing region in the world behind the Middle East, Africa and CIS.

 Significant changes in refining and refined product markets will occur during the 2012-2035 period.
-Crude oil distillation capacity will require expansion; aggressive conversion capacity expansion will be required, too.
-Progressively more stringent product specifications will require large gasoline and distillate desulfurization capacity expansions.
+Crude oil distillation capacity will require expansion; aggressive conversion capacity expansion will also be needed.
+Progressively more stringent product specifications will require large gasoline and middle distillate desulfurization capacity expansions.
 Some countries, such as Brazil and Colombia, are upgrading and/or building new refineries to make the transition.
-Other countries, such as Venezuela and Argentina, have done little to prepare for a transition to cleaner fuels ...
+Others, such as Venezuela and Argentina, have done little to prepare for a transition to cleaner fuels ...